jaredly/hindley/Roadmap.md

 - [x] the for loop needs ; separators instead of , in order to be valid typescript.
 - [x] fix detection of builtins

+How can I reduce the visual jumping around?
+- [ ] for things that will have a (1) number, reserve space for it?
+Will that look too weird?
+  - alternatively, make the numbers much less obtrusive, like a superscript.
+  - I should highlight the "final" number in a different color, so it's more obvious where we are.
+- [ ] also reserve a spot for inferrred variables `: _`

 ##

 NAVIGATION OK FOLKS